Africa's Economic Linchpin: The Looming Threat of Commodities Dependency

 Referencing this Reuters article on the biggest financial crises of global of the past four decades as well an article by the World Bank on the economic impacts of COVID-19, three periods of global financial stress were originally chosen for this observation: the Asian Currency Crisis of the late 1997, the global financial crisis of 2008 (Great Recession), and the recession resulting from COVID-19.

 The Asian Currency Crisis took place in the mid to late 1990s when attempts to keep a Thai Baht pegged to the US dollar resulted in the depleted foreign currency reserves.
 The subsequent instability and rapid devaluation of multiple currencies in the region had a marked effect on the world economy.
-The infamous Great Recession. a in The COVID-19 recession began in February 2020, when most of the world had issued lockdowns.

 THE METHOD